This post was most recently updated on December 7th, 2019.Reading Time: 4 minutes.

 Localization and multilingual environments in SharePoint are an endless source of interesting issues and blog post topics.
 In one case, we had a tenant created originally in English, and a site collection created in Finnish.
-In this particular case, SharePoint somehow messed up the language settings, and ended up requiring the use of localized managed properties on the search center of that site collection.
+In this particular case, SharePoint somehow messed up the language settings, and ended up requiring the use of localized managed property names on the search center of that site collection.
+Nowhere else, though.
 That ended up being unexpected, unituitive and unusable for the end-users.

 Description of the issue

 “Department” is a managed property on its own, and gets info from – surprise, surprise – a field called “Department” in the user profile service in SharePoint Online.
-In our case, the Search service API returned results with “Department:HR”, but search center did not.
+In our case, the Search API returned results (tested with a tool like Chrome SP Editor) with KQL “Department:HR”, but search center did not.

 I did not find a way to configure this to work in any other way, and this was very cumbersome for the customer.
 They expected SharePoint to be using the same, plain English, names for the managed properties that were used everywhere else!

-How to get rid of the practically unusable localized managed properties
+How to get rid of the localized managed properties

 So, in short: Recreating the search results page resolved the issue.
 The actual root cause is once again a mystery, as Microsoft Support didn’t help that much…

 However, a simple best practice to follow when creating any SharePoint sites: Create the sites in English, and enable any other languages as alternative languages.
 Since SharePoint is an English-first platform, that way you have both functional sites AND your desired localization.

 - (Literally) Breaking: Changes to app authentication on SharePoint! 😵 - September 21, 2020

 - How to remove your account as a guest in another Azure AD tenant? - September 16, 2020